jydvm/OpenVetAI/docs/README.md

 ---

-**Welcome to the future of veterinary documentation!** VetScribe transforms how you create medical records, giving you more time for what matters most - caring for animals and their families.
+**Welcome to the future of veterinary documentation!** OpenVetAI transforms how you create medical records, giving you more time for what matters most - caring for animals and their families.

 **Questions?** Check the troubleshooting guide or review the specific setup guides for detailed instructions.